 ● Soak Your Hands in Warm, Soapy Water

 After applying the petroleum jelly or vegetable oil, soak your hands in warm, soapy water for at least 10 minutes.
-The warm water will help to break down the foam, and the soap will help to remove any remaining residue.
+The warm water will help break down the foam, and the soap will help remove any remaining residue.

 ● Use a Pumice Stone to Gently Scrub Your Hands